Thugnasty777/compound-protocol/README.md

 ## Deploying a CToken from Docker Build
 ---------------------------------------

-To deploy a specific version of the Compound Protocol, you can use the `token:deploy` script through Docker:
+To deploy a specific version of the Vortex Protocol, you can use the `token:deploy` script through Docker:

 ```bash
 docker run --env ETHERSCAN_API_KEY --env VERIFY=true --env ACCOUNT=0x$(cat ~/.ethereum/rinkeby) compoundfinance/compound-protocol:latest npx saddle -n rinkeby script token:deploy '{